So you want to start working as a model? We are excited to hear that, but we also know booking those initial jobs takes planning and preparation.

 Assemble Your Model Portfolio Website

 The easiest way?
-Just use a website builder with cool, modern themes to create a professional-looking online portfolio in minutes.
+Just use a website builder with cool, modern templates to create a professional-looking online portfolio website in minutes.
 Having the perfect online portfolio is a great way to win over casting agents, brand reps, and photographers.

 Here are a few things to keep in mind when putting together your model portfolio website:

-Link to your social media—in this day and age, social media plays a huge part in leveraging a model’s career.
+- Link to your social media—in this day and age, social media plays a huge part in leveraging a model’s career.
 Your Instagram is essentially your third portfolio!
-Make sure to choose an online portfolio with Instagram integration so your feed is streamed right onto your site!
+Make sure to choose an online portfolio with Instagram integration so your feed is streamed right onto your site.

-Organize your shoots by type.
+- Organize your shoots by type.
 This will help whoever’s viewing to find exactly what they are looking for.